XlogicX/infgen/README.md

 # Fork Notes
 My motivation for forking this was in wanting a far more verbose version of infgen.
 I wanted to understand what each bit in the bitstream reperesented (with color coding).
-An initialy mistake of mine was in adding this functionality to an old copy I had of infgen (2.4), when Adler literally added the bit functionality in a more recent version.
+An initial mistake of mine was in adding this functionality to an old copy I had of infgen (2.4), when Adler literally added the bit functionality in a more recent version.
 Adlers 3.0 version now has a license where I can fork & modify, but I will need to reprogram and re-add the features that I had for this new version

 Features (added back in so far)
 --------